Sunday, August 17, 2025

 root@bhyve01:~ #

 I did not find the way, how to configure or view LAG hash algorithm on Force10 Switch.
+However, we can clear counter statistics and observe Input/Output statistics on physical interfaces to understand the load distribution across interfaces.

 f10-s60#clear counters